MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/tenant-to-tenant-mailbox-move.md

 Prepare the source tenant:

-1. The source tenant admin accepts consent to Mailbox Migration app invitation from the Target tenant (MANUAL).
+1. The source tenant admin accepts consent to Mailbox Migration application invitation from the Target tenant (MANUAL).
 2. The source tenant admin creates a mail-enabled security group in their tenant to contain the list of mailboxes allowed to be moved by the migration application (MANUAL).
 3. An Organization Relationship is created to the target tenant specifying the mailbox migration application should be used for OAuth verification to accept the move request (SCRIPT).

 #### Step-by-step instructions for the target tenant admin

 1. Download the SetupCrossTenantRelationshipForTargetTenant.ps1 script for the target tenant setup from the [GitHub repository](https://github.com/microsoft/cross-tenant).
-You may need to create a GitHub account to access the script if this is your first time using GitHub.
 2. Save the script (SetupCrossTenantRelationshipForTargetTenant.ps1) to the computer from which you will be executing the script.
 3. Create a Remote PowerShell connection to the Exchange Online target tenant.
-Again, make sure you have the necessary permissions to run the deployment scripts in order to configure the Azure Key Vault storage and certificate, Move Mailbox app, EXO Migration Endpoint, and the EXO Organization Relationship.
+Again, make sure you have the necessary permissions to run the deployment scripts in order to configure the Azure Key Vault storage and certificate, Move Mailbox application, EXO Migration Endpoint, and the EXO Organization Relationship.
 4. Change the file folder directory to the script location or verify the script is currently saved to the location currently in your Remote PowerShell session.
 5. Run the script with the following parameters and values.